 DURATION

-This Agreement shall remain in full force and effect upon its execution to and including June 30, 2019.
+This Agreement shall remain in full force and effect upon its execution to and including INSERT RATIFICATION DATE.
 All expenditures for salaries by this agreement are subject to the availability of legislatively appropriated or authorized funds.
-Article10 shall be reopened in the event of additional appropriated or authorized funds, or changes to the legislative or state board restrictions related to turnover and/or increment funds, or freezing of promotions.
+Article11 shall be reopened in the event of additional appropriated or authorized funds, or changes to the legislative or state board restrictions related to turnover and/or increment funds, or freezing of promotions.
 Other articles of the Contract may be reopened upon the mutual agreement of the parties.
 Negotiations for a subsequent Agreement as a whole should begin no later than three months prior to the expiration of the current Agreement.

 SIGNATURE PAGE